Spindobobo/BankingApp/README.md

 Defining the problem:

-Build a basic banking application with simple primary functions like account database, balance, deposit and withdraw.
+Build a banking application with functions regardind creating an account, checking balance, doing deposit and withdraw.
-Later, I should add new functions to the older ones as I progress through the development process, like an UI.
-Finally, maybe implement SQL databases or APIs.
+Later, I should add new functions to the older ones as I progress through the development process, like a SQL database or APIs.

 Steps: